Building a Container

 The #SBATCH lines tell Slurm what we want: a single CPU and 16GB of RAM, in the ckpt partition, with a time limit of 60 minutes.
 Using sbatch is the best way to submit non-interactive jobs on the cluster, and there are quite a few options.
 Check out the official Slurm documentation for more details.

-This job is only a few commands, so let's go through them real quick.
+This job is only a few commands.
 First:

 • mkdir /tmp/$USER: We're going to build the container in /tmp, so we'll make a subdirectory for our work there. $USER is a default environment variable that expands to your username.